 This installation is typical when the thickness of the panel wall very closely approximates the thickness of the louver itself.
 Here only mounting straps may be required, running the entire top length and vertical width of the louver.
 This installation is perhaps the easiest.
 The louver could be removable from the exterior of the building.
-See CAUTION before.
+See CAUTION above.
+See Figure 37.